 Process window for electron beam melting of Ti-6Al-4V

 Selective electron beam melting (EBM) is a powder-bed based additive manufacturing technique for the fabrication of dense metallic parts.
 As a free-form deposition process EBM offers a high degree of freedom in design and a highly efficient utilization of material.
 For a widespread industrial application the achievable build rate is a critical factor.
 In this paper the process window for Ti-6Al-4V is explored by varying beam current and scan speed in a wide range.
-The EBM specimens were characterized by their density, porosity size and distribution, chemical composition, microstructure, hardness and tensile strength.
-Key findings include: (1) the minimum line energy necessary to achieve full density, (2) parameter sets for increased build rates at full density, and (3) formation of alpha'-martensite at high scan rates.
+The EBM specimen were characterized by their density, porosity size and distribution, chemical composition, microstructure, hardness and tensile strength.
+Key findings include: (1) the minimum line energy necessary to achieve full density, (2) parameter sets for increased build rates at full density, and (3) formation of a'-martensite at high scan rates.